Esri/calcite-app-components/PROJECT_GUIDELINES.md

 ## Code Base

 Our code base is written in TypeScript.
 We love it because it keeps our code type safe.
-Everything should have a type and `any` should be avoided whenever possible!
+Everything should have a type and `any` should be avoided whenever possible.

 Please follow [tslint-iconic-rules](https://github.com/ionic-team/tslint-ionic-rules/blob/master/tslint.js).

 ### A11y